Yes, human rights scholars conceal social wrongs—when they miss the point

 Indeed, two previous articles I’ve written for openGlobalRights were on (1) inequality and human rights abuse in developed countries like the US and (2) police violence and the need for a Truth Commission in the US.
 Both were underpinned by the use of quantitative analysis of subnational statistics on race, violence and structural inequalities.

 Human rights scholars care deeply about real human rights abuse.
 They care about its documentation, its measurement and analysis, and the ways in which systematic research—at different levels of analysis using different methods—yields substantive inferences to advance human rights around the world.
 Gordon and Berkovitch missed the mark, and their argument that over reliance on a particular form of analysis perpetuates the abuse of human rights is simply fallacious.

-Todd Landman is the Pro Vice Chancellor at the Faculty of Social Sciences, University of Nottingham.
+Todd Landman is a professor of political science, the pro vice chancellor of the Faculty of Social Sciences, and the executive director of the Rights Lab, University of Nottingham.